Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You could do some after-school care and make $200 per month, but would need to be at home every school day for that.
 Tutoring is good money, as long as you have some sort of qualification.
-Do you like to write?
-There are some writers' websites that will help you learn how to submit articles to paying magazines.
-It can take a while to get in, but would give you the pocket money you are looking for.

 My sister in law works from home doing medical transcription and my ex sister in law has decided to do the same.
 She is taking a four month class while working full time.
 My sister in law makes about 12 dollars an hour doing this.